 If an employee is unsure about what constituted acceptable Internet usage, then he/she should ask his/her supervisor for further guidance and clarification.

-All terms and conditions as stated in this document are applicable to all users of Glenville State College’s network and Internet connection.
+All terms and conditions as stated in this document are applicable to all users of Glenville State University’s network and Internet connection.
 All terms and conditions as stated in this document reflect an agreement of all parties and should be governed and interpreted in accordance with the policies and procedures mentioned above.
-Any user violating these policies is subject to disciplinary actions deemed appropriate by Glenville State College.
+Any user violating these policies is subject to disciplinary actions deemed appropriate by Glenville State University.

 Merriam-Webster defines Spam as unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places.
 Spam is any form of Unsolicited Bulk E-mail.